Quantum-secure message authentication via blind-unforgeability: Introduction

-In this article, we study authentication of classical information in this quantum-secure model.
+In this article, we study authentication of classical information in the quantum-secure model.
 Here, the adversary is granted quantum query access to the signing algorithm of a message authentication code (MAC) or a digital signature scheme, and is tasked with producing valid forgeries.
-In the purely classical setting, we insist that the forgeries are fresh, i.e., distinct from previous queries to the oracle, so that the security definition does not become vacuous.
-When the function may be queried in superposition, however, it's unclear how to meaningfully reflect this constraint that a forgery was ``unqueried'' without ruling out natural, intuitive attacks.
-For example, consider a uniform superposition query.
-Simply measuring the output state to get a forgery---a feasible attack against any function---should not be considered a break.
-On the other hand, an adversary who uses the same query to discover some structural property (e.g., a superpolynomial-size period in the MAC) should be considered successful.
+In the purely classical setting, we insist that the forgeries are fresh, i.e., distinct from previous queries to the oracle.
+When the function may be queried in superposition, however, it's unclear how to meaningfully reflect this constraint that a forgery was previously ``unqueried.''
+For example, it is clear that an adversary that simply queries with a uniform superposition and then measures a forgery---a feasible attack against any function---should not be considered successful.
+On the other hand, an adversary that uses the same query to discover some structural property (e.g., a superpolynomial-size period in the MAC) should be considered a break.
 Examples like these indicate the difficulty of the problem.
 How do we correctly ``price'' the queries?
 How do we decide if a forgery is fresh?
-Furthermore, how do we do this in a manner that is consistent with these examples, and many others?
-This problem has a natural interpretation that goes well beyond cryptography: \emph{What does it mean for a classical function to appear unpredictable to a quantum oracle algorithm?}\footnote{The related notion of ``appearing random'' has a satisfying definition, which can be fulfilled efficiently~\cite{Zhandry12}.}
+Furthermore, how can this be done in a manner that is consistent with these guiding examples?
+In fact, this problem has a natural interpretation that goes well beyond cryptography: \emph{What does it mean for a classical function to appear unpredictable to a quantum oracle algorithm?}\footnote{The related notion of ``appearing \emph{random} to quantum oracle algorithms'' has a satisfying definition, which can be fulfilled efficiently~\cite{Zhandry12}.}

-\paragraph{Previous approaches.}
+\subsection{Previous approaches}

 The first approach to this problem was suggested by Boneh and Zhandry~\cite{BZ13a}.
-They define a MAC to be unforgeable, if no adversary can use $q$ queries to the MAC to produce $q+1$ valid input-output pairs except with negligible probability.
-We will refer to this notion as ``\BZ security'' (and $k$-\BZ for the case where the adversary is permitted a maximum of $k$ queries).
-Boneh and Zhandry prove a number of results about this notion, including that it can be realized by a quantum-secure pseudorandom function (\qPRF).
+They define a MAC to be unforgeable if, after making $q$ queries to the MAC, no adversary can produce $q+1$ valid input-output pairs except with negligible probability.
+We will refer to this notion as ``\BZ security'' (\BZ for ``plus one,'' and $k$-\BZ when the adversary is permitted a maximum of $k$ queries).
+Among a number of results, Boneh and Zhandry prove that this notion can be realized by a quantum-secure pseudorandom function (\qPRF).